ndiamant/blackboxProject/INSTRUCTIONS.md

 ======
 #### getTextFiles
-_getTextFiles(indexDirectory, targetDirectory, targetText, userName)_ takes the string names of a directory containing as many whitebox index files as you want, a directory to write java files into, text to filter for, and your whitebox user name.
+_getTextFiles(indexDirectory, targetDirectory, targetText, userName)_ takes the string names of a directory containing as many whitebox index files as you want, a directory to write java files into, text to filter for, and your whitebox user name. _getTextFiles_ uses scp and then deletes the payload files one at a time to reduce memory needs.
 If you have not set up an ssh key, it will prompt you for your password.
 It creates directories organized by day and then file ID as follows:
 ```
 ./javafiles/
 ├── 2015-12-11